040 Processing Data with Pandas#

 Name: Extent, dtype: float64

-(Recall that the first element of a series has index 0, so the 10th element has index 9.
-The slicing notation a:b means to go from index a to b-1 inclusive.)
+(Recall that the first element of a Series has index 0, so the 10th element has index 9.
+The slice notation a:b means to go from index a to b-1 inclusive.)

 3.2 Selecting a Row#